michaeldward/KneeFixerPro/README.md

 Application will help therapists perscribe exercises for patients and help to track patients' progress on those exercises.
 Website backend is currently being redesigned; code for the website can be found in <a href="https://github.com/mikethebro/KneeFixerPro-Web">this repository</a>.

-NOTE: When opening the propject, use the **PhysicalTherapyApp.xcworkspace**.
+NOTE: When opening the project, use the **PhysicalTherapyApp.xcworkspace**.
 Opening it with the .xcodeproj project file will cause an error during compile.

 ## Features
 1. Exercises tab gives a brief description of each exercise.